|

 raise money for victims of misfortune

-and pit disaster, for reading rooms and
+and pit disaster, for reading rooms

 the funds of the struggling miners'